jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 1) ~5:33 What is the main architectural difference between Nginx and Apache webservers?
 1) ~8:32 What are some of the main use cases for Nginx?
 1) ~11:00 When did Sarah get involved in Nginx?
-1) ~12:56 Where did Nginx come from?
+1) ~12:56 Where did the name "Nginx" come from?
 1) ~17:41 What is "caching" in relation to websites?
 1) ~19:45 What is "proxying" in relation to websites?
 1) ~29:36 What was the founder's motive to opensource Nginx?
 1) ~34:00 What is the difference in the opensource Nginx and the commercial version?
 (Freemium?)
-1) ~40:19 Are there Linux Distro packages for Nginx?
+1) ~40:19 Are there Linux distro packages for Nginx?
 1) ~53:10 Can Apache and Nginx co-exist or is it a winner take all?

 ### Lab